Quantitative Certification of Bias in Large Language Models

 Quacer-B

 (Overview of QuaCer-B): QuaCer-B is a quantitative certification framework to certify the bias in the responses of a target LLM for a random set of prompts that differ by their sensitive attribute.
-In specific instantiations, QuaCer-B samples a (a) set of prefixes from a given distribution and prepends them to a prompt set to form (b) the prompts given to the target LLM.
-The target LLM’s (c) responses are checked for bias by a bias detector, whose results are fed into a certifier.
-The certifier computes bounds on the probability of obtaining biased responses from the target LLM for any set of prompts formed with a random prefix from the distribution.
-The certifier adaptively samples prefixes, until either the lower bound of bias is more than or the upper bound is less than a threshold η, certifying the model to be biased or unbiased respectively
+In specific instantiations, QuaCer-B samples a (a) set of prefixes from a given distribution and prepends them to a prompt set to form (b) the prompts given to the target LLM. (c) The target LLM’s responses are checked for (d) bias by a bias detector, whose results are fed into a certifier. (e) The certifier computes bounds on the probability of obtaining biased responses from the target LLM for any set of prompts formed with a random prefix from the distribution.

 We illustrate certificates generated by QuaCer-B for the popular, SOTA LLMs with 3 kinds of distributions.
 Each distribution is defined over a sample space having elements that are sets of prompts.
 Each set of prompts is developed from a fixed set of prompts by prepending a random prefix.
 The fixed set of prompts that characterize a distribution of sets of prompts is derived from samples of popular fairness datasets, by varying the sensitive attributes in them.
 Hence, the distribution of the sets of prompts reduces to a distribution of prefixes for a fixed set of prompts.
 The 3 kinds of prefix distributions we consider are (details in the paper) - (1) Random sequence of tokens, (2) Mixture of effective jailbreaks, (3) Effective jailbreak perturbed in model's embedding space.